corticalstack/azure-ai-foundry-examples/CONTRIBUTING.md

 # 👨‍💻 Contributing

 This repository welcomes contributions and suggestions!
-These are examples for Azure AI Foundry services.
+These are examples for working with Azure AI Foundry services.
 Please read through the contributing guide below to ensure a smooth contribution process.

 ---